National Peasants' Party: Formation

 The two opposition groups embarked on a long series of negotiations, eventually producing a set of principles for merger.
 They began in May 1924, as informal talks between Stere and the PNR's Vasile Goldiș, resulting in a preliminary agreement that June.
 During this process, the PȚ shed much of its radical platform.
 However, left-wing Peasantists supported their ideologue Stere, who had a controversial past, for a leadership position in the unified body.
 This proposal was strongly opposed by figures on the PNR's right-wing such as Vaida and Voicu Nițescu.
 The unification was only made possible once Mihalache "sacrificed" Stere.
 The two-party collaboration was successfully tested during the August 1925 elections for the Agricultural Chambers, a professional consultative body.
 In the local election of early 1926, both parties ran a United Opposition Bloc, in conjunction with Alexandru Averescu's People's Party (PP); also joining them was a Peasant Workers' Bloc (BMȚ), which acted as a legal front for clandestine Romanian Communist Party (PCdR).
 The PP withdrew from this pact once Averescu was called by Ferdinand to take power.
 Maniu was a first choice, but eventually discarded for his association with Mihalache, whom Ferdinand regarded as a dangerous radical.

 Weakened when Goldiș and others defected to the PP, the PNR became "second-fiddle" to the Peasantist caucus.
 In the subsequent national election of June, the PNR and PȚ formed a National–Peasant Bloc, which took 27% of the vote and 69 seats in the Assembly of Deputies.
 As the PȚ agreed to a full merger, the PNR lost support from Nicolae Iorga's semi-independent faction, who went on to reestablish itself as a Democratic Nationalist Party.
 The fusion was enshrined at a PNR–PȚ congress on October 10, 1926.
 Also then, Maniu was voted in as chairman; Mihalache, Lupu, Vaida-Voevod and Paul Brătășanu were vice presidents, while Madgearu became general secretary and Mihai Popovici cashier.
+Its central committee included Constantin Stere, Pantelimon Halippa and Ion Pelivan.
 From October 17, 1927, the party central organ became Dreptatea, though the party continued to publish various other periodicals, including Patria.
 On November 21 of that year, the party was admitted into the International Agrarian Bureau.